ivine369/portfolio/README.md/README.md

 - Push the changes to the branch you created so that it can reflect.("git push origin <branch name>")

-- After that it will prompt you to put your github user name  password.
+- After that it will prompt you to put your github user name and password.

 ## Technologies Used